beitmenotyou-com/OmniSocial-ProtocolKit/docs/api/SWAGGER-OPENAPI-INTEGRATION.md

 # 📘 OpenAPI + Swagger UI Integration Guide

-This guide explains how to document the OmniSocial Hub API using OpenAPI and how to serve it with Swagger UI for interactive exploration.
+This guide explains how to document the OmniSocial ProtocolKit API using OpenAPI and how to serve it with Swagger UI for interactive exploration.

 ---